Ninjonik/Ninjonik/README.md

 ## :sassy_man:  About me
 - :technologist: I love using Software as a solution for every `Problem`
-- :student: I’m currently learning: `Electricity` and `Computer Networks`.
+- :student: I’m currently learning: `Mathematics` and `Artificial Intelligence`.

 <br>